 Let’s Get Started

 When you’re ready to move forward in the process of getting residential solar panels in Kansas City, KC Solar will be there.
-We’ll schedule a site visit and use our years of experience to help you understand the best solar specifications for your home.
+As the premier solar company in Kansas City, we’ll schedule a site visit and use our years of experience to help you understand the best solar specifications for your home or business.